ratchet-stpup/CinnamonTools/Applets/0dyseus@ExtensionsManager/README.md

 ## Extensions Manager applet description

-This applet creates a menu with a list of all isntalled extensions in Cinnamon.
-From each menu item different taks can be performed:
+This applet creates a menu with a list of all installed extensions in Cinnamon.
+From each menu item different tasks can be performed:

 - Enable/Disable the extension
 - Open the extension's settings page